ricardoquesada/solo-solo/README.txt

 CREDITS:
   .
 SoloSolo team: Ricardo Quesada
-  . using pyglet & cocos2d
+  . using pyglet, cocos2d & pymunk
   . using code, fonts, some graphics, and sound effects from the Tetrico game (by the cocos2d team) .
 Music: by Ben Akusto ( http://www.jamendo.com/en/album/5378 )